debops/debops/docs/organizational-structure.rst

 Organizational structure
 ========================

-The Project is managed and developed by a decentralized group of people that use it and contribute their time, skills and resources.
+The Project is managed and developed by a decentralized group of people who use it and contribute their time, skills and resources.
 To allow for a more organized work, various roles are defined within the Project.